Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Aristobulus -- The 1st Martyr

 There are some who believe that Simon Zelotes was the first Christian martyr in the province of Britain.
-Of the elect, he was the second.
+Actually, of the elect he was the second.
 Aristobulus, brother of Barnabas and father-in-law of the apostle Peter, was the first to be martyred on British soil.

 There is very considerable body of evidence that shows Aristobulus traveled to Britain and died there.
 Hippolytus (born circa 160 A.D.), the most learned member of the Roman Church of that period, who was probably bishop of the Greeks in Rome during the episcopates of Zephyrinus and Callixtus, mentions Aristobulus as "Bishop of the Britons."
 Hippolytus had heard the lectures of Irenaeus, who was born 30 years before him and who was a pupil of Polycarp, the beloved friend and student of the apostle John.